 - According to HubSpot, 8-word title has a 21% higher Click-Through-Rate (CTR.)

 - Challenge your readers.
 Words like “must” compel your users to take the quiz.

 - Use only odd numbers.
 From The Blog Herald, different numbers get more clicks.

 - Use words like “you” and “your” to personalise titles.

 - As a rule of thumb, spend at least 10% of your overall time writing your quiz to research your title.

 More people are using mobile devices to go online.
 They don’t have too much time because they check their phone during a commute, lunch break, etc. We are looking for short questions that are not too much involved, easy to understand and fast to answer.

 It’s preferable to use images that create emotions.
 Emotions are a key for buyer’s impulse.
 You want the audience to click to start the quiz and then to the next page, etc. and want to avoid them to close the window due to a lake of interest.

-65% of the population are visual learners, so it’s important to make sure that your images convey the same message as your questions.
+65% of the population are visual learners, so it’s essential to make sure that your images convey the same message as your questions.
 If appropriate, why not using infographic or flowchart?

-If you need some ideas to brainstorm your quizzes, Interact blog have some amazing articles that you need to check out:
+If you need some ideas to brainstorm your quizzes, Interact blog have some fantastic articles that you need to check out: